South Korea: Bank liquid assets to deposits and short-term funding, 2000 - 2020:

-For that indicator, Bankscope provides data for South Korea from 1996 to 2016.
-The average value for South Korea during that period was 13.18 percent with a minumum of 6.55 percent in 2002 and a maximum of 37.74 percent in 2006.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for South Korea from 2000 to 2020.
+The average value for South Korea during that period was 14.52 percent with a minimum of 8.18 percent in 2014 and a maximum of 29.62 percent in 2019.

 Definition: The ratio of the value of liquid assets (easily converted to cash) to short-term funding plus total deposits.
 Liquid assets include cash and due from banks, trading securities and at fair value through income, loans and advances to banks, reverse repos and cash collaterals.
 Deposits and short term funding includes total customer deposits (current, savings and term) and short term borrowing (money market instruments, CDs and other deposits).